HomeMy WebLinkAbout1934-01-16 475

 struction of Fletcher Avenue at the next meeting.

-Mr. Fred Longbottnm, Building Inspector, came before
+Mr. Fred Longbottom, Building Inspe-tor, came before

-' the Board and read his report on the list of violations of
+the Board and read his report on the list of violations of

 Zoning Law presented by the Committee appointed by the

-violations are as follows:
+violations are as follows

 There being some doubt about some of the violations